 Breathing deeply through the nose, inhaling warm energy into the crown of the head.
 Fill that space with warm energy and imagine like ice, the muscles melting and the crown relaxing.
 Next move down to the eyes and face.
 Breathe in deeply into that area, filling it with warm Qi and then exhale through the nose relaxing the forehead, eyes, eye sockets, cheeks, jaw and even the back of the head.
 Now down the to neck and throat.
 Feeling the energy melting and sinking down to the shoulders and arms all the way out into the hands and fingers.
 Like a wave of relaxation moving down your chest and upper back.
 Moving down to your solar plexus and mid back, allowing those areas to melt.
 Work your way down to your stomach, kidneys and lower back.
 As you move towards your hips, relax your genitals, buttocks and hips.
 Feeling them open.
 Melting the energy down your thighs, calves and finally down to the feet.
 Letting go of the physical body.
 Keep breathing deep and now bring your mind to the navel, going deep inside the mysterious black hole.

 You can focus on any area as long as you need.
 Take as many breaths as you need until that area starts to relax.

 I highly recommend this exercise is only done after a complete Qigong workout such as the 5 Element Qigong, Bagua Organ Qigong or other related Qigong sets so that the body can completely relax.
 If not, you will only reach a superficial level of relaxation and Qi circulation.

-If you are interested in experiencing this Qigong on a deeper level I recommend the upcoming Qigong Intensive in Thailand or our Upcoming 3 week Qigong teacher training course in Bali coming in September.
+If you are interested in experiencing this Qigong on a deeper level I recommend one of our upcoming events.